esandez93/game-tournament/README.md

 This steps will probably have some changes in the moment the real backend and DB are created, but for the time being it will be like this.

 ### TODOs
+- Prepare project to be a monorepo for the backend and the frontend (Lerna ?)
+- Make a stable version and start branching from there
 - Match creation:
     * Create mobile view of Match Component[VERY IMPORTANT]
     * Set wins and losses by character (Graph ?)
 [IMPORTANT]